 Holly smiled.
-Yinhalka was pandering to her, but she didn’t mind.
 “Foam-faced jerkoff—I like that.
 Go.
 Make sure he doesn’t fuck things up.”

 “Yes, milord.”
 Yinhalka placed her fist over her heart and walked away.

 Outwardly, Holly remained silent and impassive.
-Inwardly, she was pleased and excited Things were starting to fall into place.
+Inwardly, she was fucking psyched.
+Things were finally starting to fall into place.
 When she’d first arrived on this godforsaken shithole, all she could think about was getting back to Earth and destroying Peter.
-Now, things were different.
+Now, however, things were different.
 Being a fantasy world despot wasn’t half bad.

 Still—she had unfinished business back on Earth.
-Maybe not as violent as what she was doing, but just as brutal, in its own way.
+Maybe not as violent as what she was doing here, but just as brutal, in its own way.
 There were legislatures to compromise, corporations to empower, debt structures to foster…

 Krul’Dar walked out from the central tent.
 He surveyed her forces with a grim eye.